quinnkos/Albatross/README.md

 ## License

-This project is licensed under [Apache 2.0] – see the LICENSE file for details.
+This project is licensed under Apache 2.0.